Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 #### *Edit the file* `resourcesIDs.txt`
 You need to use a **plain-text editor** such as `nano`, `vim`, `emacs`, etc., to update the file `resourcesIDs.txt` so that no special characters get into the file which may cause the Scripts to fail.

-If you are using a terminal other than the AWS CloudShell terminal you should be able to edit the file with your preferred **plain text editor**.
+The editors `nano` and `vim` are available both in the Git Bash terminal and the AWS CloudShell terminal.

-If you are using the AWS CloudShell terminal, you can edit the file with the `vim` editor if you are comfortable with it.
-Otherwise, you can download the file to your machine, edit it there with your preferred **plain text editor**, and upload it back to your *AWS CloudShell enviroment*.
+If you are using the AWS CloudShell terminal, you can download the file to your machine and edit it there with your preferred **plain text editor**, and upload it back to your *AWS CloudShell enviroment*.
 The screenshot below shows the menu to download and upload files:

 ![Screenshot of AWS Console page in a browser showing the AWS CloudShell terminal with the options Actions, "Download File" and "Upload File" circled.](../fig/02-instances-management/01-aws-cloudshell-actions-menu.png){: width="900px"}